 Jackie Scutari is the program coordinator for the Center for the Prevention of Genocide, where she manages a number of education and outreach initiatives.
 She oversees the Center’s website and digital strategy as well as the Museum’s exhibits on contemporary genocide and genocide prevention.
-She also manages the internship program as well as programming for foreign policy professionals and the general public.
+She also manages the internship program and works on programming for professional and public audiences.
 She has a BA in psychology from Georgetown University and an MS in conflict analysis and resolution from George Mason University.

 Sara Weisman is the manager for planning and administration for the Center for the Prevention of Genocide, where she plans, implements, and evaluates its strategic priorities and initiatives as well as coordinates fundraising activities and programs for key Museum audiences.
-Formerly she served the Center for the Prevention of Genocide’s outreach coordinator and as its program assistant, providing support to the Genocide Prevention Task Force.
+Formerly she served as the Center for the Prevention of Genocide’s outreach coordinator and as its program assistant, providing support to the Genocide Prevention Task Force.
 Before joining the Museum in 2008, she worked as an executive assistant for the Assistant Secretary of State in the Bureau of International Organization Affairs at the US Department of State.
-She has a BA in international affairs with concentrations in development and economics from George Washington University, where she is currently pursuing an MBA.
+She has a BA in international affairs with concentrations in development and economics and an MBA from George Washington University.

 Elizabeth B. (“Barry”) White